WebberZone/better-search/readme.txt

 = 2.5.0 =

+* Features:
+    * New section under Better Search &raquo; Tools to export and import settings.
+Best option if you'd like the same configuration across multiple WordPress sites

 * Enhancements:
 	* If thumbnails are enabled on search results page with seamless mode off, the plugin will search for multiple option in addition to the post thumbnail
 	* Admin scripts are no longer loaded into the head - but using a separate JavaScript file